 (3) An outpatient rehabilitation clinic that delivers rehabilitation services at a medicare-certified rehabilitation agency, defined in 42 C.F.R.
 485.703 (October 1, 2022), or at a medicare-certified comprehensive outpatient rehabilitation facility (CORF), defined in 42 C.F.R.
 485.51 (October 1, 2022);

 (4) A primary care clinic that meets either of the following criteria:

 (a) It receives state or federal grant funds for the provision of health services; or

-(b) It provides primary care services by virtue of certification or accreditation by one of the following entities:
+(b) It is an accredited provider of primary care services as recognized by one of the following entities:

 (i) The joint commission;

 (ii) The accreditation association for ambulatory health care (AAAHC);

 (iii) The healthcare facilities accreditation program of the American osteopathic association (AOA); or